 Architecture Principles

 Architecture principles are fundamental rules and guidelines that inform and support the way we design and develop technology solutions across NHS Wales.
 They help ensure consistency, promote best practices, and align our technology decisions with organisational goals.
+They must be adopted when building and procuring technical solutions.

 Approved Principles